nonlocal/mandalbiswadip.github.io/_posts/2020-04-01-attention-rnn.md

-Why is this different/better than tranditional translation systems?
-1. end-to-end framework 2. don't need to train modules to handle different settings/contexts/conditions.

-Enter encoder-decoder network

-## NMT or seq2seq in general

-Traditional language tran

-1) seq2seq, 2) bottleneck

-## Leaning to align and translate : attention
+## Learning to Align and Translate : The Attention Model

-As we have seen in the previous section that decoding the whole output sequence from a single fixed-length vector can be problematic, we can provide more info/context about all hiddens states by taking dynamically weighted average of all the hidden states of the encoder, in the following manner known as "attention":
+We have seen in the previous section that decoding the whole output sequence from a single fixed-length vector can be problematic when the output sequence are long.
+We can provide more info/context about all the encoder hiddens states by taking dynamically weighted average of all the encoder hidden states, in the following manner, known as "attention":

 Assume that, $(h_{1}, h_{2}, h_{3},..., h_{T})$ are the hidden states of the encoder layer.